 Silk, polyester, cotton, natural and synthetic fibers.

-Switching up conventions about the body and beauty, this series of garments based on anatomy shows representations of internal systems in wearable form.
-Merging fashion, biology and technology, artist and designer Amy Karle created these wearable art garments inspired by the human nervous system, lung, and ligaments.
-Each piece is created in a different method incorporating reality capture, 3D scans of the body, anatomical style drawings into digital designs (CAD), and laser cut pattern pieces which are then hand and machine sewn into the final garment.
+Switching up conventions about the body and beauty, this series of garments is based on anatomy, representing internal systems in wearable form.
+Each garment is inspired by a different aspect of the human body: lung, ligaments, and nervous system; each created in a different method incorporating reality capture, 3D scans of the body, and digital manufacturing processes that can be used in healthcare.
+The pieces are laser cut in soft, fine fabrics and hand finished with couture sewing techniques into the final garment.

 This body of work considers how cancer alters the body and perception of self.
 The pieces serve to study and replicate the transitions of cancer and what is left afterwards.
 Amy Karle begins by turning the body inside out, envisioning internal models of what the body and self experience.
 She externalizes this vision into a form outside of the body with the bulbous dramatization of shapes, specimen-like embellishments, l.e.d. highlighting, marked deterioration through disintegrating fabric treatments, use of meat and self-dismembering garments.
 The theme of cancer and its’ effects is the departing point of the work, delving into many facets of cancer to capture the enigma of contentment after fight.